How EMPI Works

 How a Practice Session Happens

-- EMPI generates code — a creative LLM call produces SuperCollider code from the intent.
+- EMPI generates code — a creative LLM call produces SuperCollider code from the intent, informed by genre skeletons, arrangement templates, and carry-forward from the last session.

 - Producer debugs and renders — code is validated, errors are fixed in a tight loop (max 3 attempts), then handed to scsynth for non-real-time rendering.